-Programme: Students study the nature of Europe and the forces that have shaped it through the disciplines of history, history of ideas, political science and sociology.
-They also develop proficiency in two modern languages (French, German, Italian, Polish, Russian, Spanish).
+European Studies is a full-time four-year undergraduate course of study covering the continent of Europe from the Renaissance to the present.
+Students study the nature of Europe and the forces that have shaped it through the disciplines of history, history of ideas, political science and sociology.
+They also develop proficiency in two modern languages of their choice (including Polish, French, German, Italian, Russian, Spanish).

 European Studies is designed for students with a broad intellectual appetite who are interested in a range of disciplines and subjects.
 It offers students the chance to learn two European languages, and to study history and social sciences.
 This programme encourages students to think about our continent in all its complexity, and to analyse Europe’s cultures, literature, and politics.
 Polish has a strong position as the sixth biggest mother tongue and the largest Slavic language in the EU by the number of native speakers.
 It can be a convenient gateway to the fascinating wider realm of Slavic languages, a community which geographically makes up a large part of Europe and Asia, and includes over 300 million speakers worldwide.
 Poland is a member of the NATO and the EU.
 As of 2017, the Polish economy has been growing steadily for the past 26 years, a record high in the EU.
 If you would like to work for EU institutions, public administration or international companies, knowing Polish will help you develop proficiency in one or more Slavic languages.

 Why choose Trinity College?